-In my journey of advancing my coding and computer skills, I’ve made a significant shift from the WordPress ecosystem to a more sophisticated and versatile technology: Flutter and Dart.
+In my journey of advancing my coding and computer skills, I’ve begun exploring other technologies alongside my WordPress experience—most recently, Flutter and Dart.

 My Experience with WordPress Contributions